Ethnic Studies Major BA

 The Ethnic Studies Department resident and community faculty are committed to a culturally plural and equitable society.
 The faculty infuse a blend of life experience with scholarship, offering students a unique academic experience.
-Our coursework converges at the intersections of race, religion, gender, class, and sexual orientation in the shaping of perspectives and life chances.
+Our coursework converges at the intersections of race, religion, gender, class, and sexuality in the shaping of perspectives and life chances.
 Students learn the following: how to navigate among the multiple covert and overt past, present, and future discourses of race and ethnicity; how to practically apply knowledge and be cultural critics and critical consumers of popular culture; and how to be life-long learners, cultural bridges, and influential in promoting a more equitable society.

 The ethnic studies major has two tracks: the cross-cultural comparative track and the individualized track.
 Students can choose the major track which most fits their programmatic interest.
 All tracks require students to complete the core courses listed below.
 The individualized track must be designed in consultation with the student's advisor and approved by the Ethnic Studies Department.
 The design of the major and minor also enables students to include credits earned at other institutions and classes offered by other departments at Metropolitan State University.

 Acceptance to the Program